phpbb/phpbb/tests/RUNNING_TESTS.md

     $phpbb_functional_url = 'http://localhost/phpBB3/';

+If your local server uses an SSL certificate with HTTPS, you may need to specify the path to your security certificate for functional tests to run successfully.
+Set `$path_to_ssl_cert` to the location of your certificate file (.pem or .crt).
+If you can’t locate your certificate, or it still isn’t working, you can disable SSL verification by setting this value to `false` (though this is less secure).
+Note: You must keep `$phpbb_functional_url` set to `http`, since this option bypasses https.

+	$path_to_ssl_cert = '/path/to/your/certificate.pem';

 Functional tests are automatically run, if '$phpbb_functional_url' is configured.
 If you only want the functional tests, run: